On vector valued automorphic forms for the Weil representation

-In his thesis \cite{We}, Werner introduced a generalized version of the Hecke operators $T(m^2)^*$ defined in \cite{BS} (see Section \ref{subsec:hecke_operators_vec_val}).
+In his thesis \cite{We}, Werner introduced a generalized version of the Hecke operators $T(m^2)^*$ defined in \cite{BS}.
 Most notably, an extension of the Weil representation from $\SL_2(\Z/N\Z)$ to $\GL_2(\Z/N\Z)$ ($N$ is the level of $L$) was specified without the condition that the parameter $m$ has to be a square.
 Werner also laid the foundation of an adelic description of these generalized Hecke operators.
 In particular, he assigned to each vector valued modular form a vector valued automorphic form on $\GL_2(\A)$.
 In this section we continue this work and embed it into a more general framework of vector valued automorphic forms.
 However, we stick to the Hecke operators given in \cite{BS}.
-As a consequence, we have to work with the extension of the Weil representation as stated in Section \ref{subsec:hecke_operators_vec_val} and its adelic counterpart in Section \ref{subsec:weil_repr_adelic}.
+As a consequence, we have to work with the extension of the Weil representation as given in \cite{St2}, Section 4, Section \ref{sec:preliminaries} and its adelic counterpart in Section \ref{subsec:weil_repr_adelic} of the present paper.